rb2145/Forensic-Tool/README.md

 4. **Full PC Scan**:
    ![Full PC Scan](path-to-screenshot-full-pc-scan)

-## Contributing

-Contributions are welcome!
-Please fork the repository and submit pull requests for review.
-Make sure to adhere to the coding standards and include appropriate tests with your submissions.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.